 10,000 tickets are available at £10, while Prologue tickets for 16 – 25 year-olds are now just £5.
 Daniel and Rachel look forward to welcoming you to Chichester for Festival 2017.

-- General online booking opens Saturday 4 March at 9am.
+General Booking opens online from Saturday 4 March at 9am

-- Phone and in person booking opens Tuesday 7 March
+General Booking by phone and in person opens Tuesday 7 March at 10am